Afk-pn/VsdSquadron/README.md

-# Edge AI on RISC-V 🚀
+# Edge AI Deployment on RISC-V (SiFive VSDSquadron)

 This project demonstrates **Edge AI inference on the RISC-V architecture** using the VSDSquadron platform.
 It integrates a quantized neural network with RISC-V baremetal code to showcase the future of **TinyML on open hardware**.
+This project also explores deployment of lightweight machine learning models on resource-constrained RISC-V embedded hardware using the SiFive VSDSquadron platform.

 ---

-## 📌 Overview
+##  Overview

 - **Goal**: Run AI models efficiently on resource-constrained RISC-V devices.
 - **Platform**: VSDSquadron (SiFive-based RISC-V board).